Variable#

 Fixing Variables#

-GAMS allows the user to fix variables through the fx
+GAMSPy allows the user to fix variables through the fx

-variable attribute.
+variable attribute in assignment statements.
 This is almost

 equivalent to setting the lower bound and upper bound equal to the fixed value.
 The attribute